Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Problem Statement

-\end{small} \end{problem} It is hard to analytically find the best additional dataset of $M$ points to minimize task cost on OoD data.
-This is because practical task models require training non-convex DNNs and the test dataset $\datasettest$ is a-priori unknown.
-We now describe our adversarial dataset generation approach for control tasks.
+\end{small} \end{problem} It is hard to analytically find the best dataset of $M$ points to minimize task cost on OoD data, since this requires re-training non-convex DNNs.
+We now describe our adversarial training approach.